comake/rmlmapper-js/Readme.md

 # rmlmapper-js

-This library is a javascript RML mapper implementation for the [RDF mapping language (RML)](http://rml.io/spec.html).
+This library is a javascript implementation of a mapper for the [RDF mapping language (RML)](http://rml.io/spec.html).

 As of now, this library is almost an exact copy of an old javascript RML mapper, [RocketRML](https://github.com/semantifyit/RocketRML).
-RocketRML is not not actively maintained aside from occasional bug fixes and suffers from poor code quality recuding its maintainability.
-We are planning lots of refactoring and/or a complete rewrite.
+RocketRML is not actively maintained aside from occasional bug fixes and could benefit from improvements to code quality and the addition of typesafety (eg. via Typescript).
+To that effect, we are planning lots of refactoring and/or a complete rewrite of this library.

 The major difference between this library and RocketRML is a change to make it browser compatible.
 This includes the removal of the dependency on Node.js native modules like `fs` and `path`.